sharmaabhishekk/sharmaabhishekk.github.io/_projects/vaep_gam.md

 ![Match Clip](../images/vaep_gam/keita_pressing.gif)

-Take the above play for example where we can see that Brighton make a mistake in playing out from the back and end up conceding a goal.
+> Take the above play for example where we can see that Brighton make a mistake in playing out from the back and end up conceding a goal.
 Davy Pröpper gives away the ball in Brighton's own third due to some great pressing from Naby Keita.
 Keita then proceeds to set up Mo Salah with a square pass for a relatively simple first-time finish.

 Ideally, the framework we have in mind should punish the horrible turnover by Pröpper, and reward the ball regain and subsequent pass by Keita and the shot taken by Salah.
-The first action is important, because this is (one of the ways) how VAEP is different from xT - it not only rewards "good" actions on the ball, it also punishes "bad" actions (like being dispossessed in your own third under minimal pressure).
+The first action is important, because this is (one of the ways) how VAEP is different from xT - it not only rewards "**good**" actions on the ball, it also punishes "**bad**" actions (like being dispossessed in your own third after a bad first touch).

-In the original implementation, the authors use the XGBoost algorithm on a complex feature set to give us the best predictions.
-However, using the better predictive power of XGBoost also means loosing a lot of interpretability.
-This is a big deal because explaining the model findings and implications to analysts and coaches is imperative.
-Fortunately enough, the authors have also released a simpler version of VAEP which is trained on only **10 features**.
-It is much more explainable, while being almost as good as the complex XGBoost model.
+In the original implementation, the authors use the XGBoost algorithm on a complex feature set to give the probability predictions.
+However, using the better predictive power of XGBoost also means losing a lot of interpretability.
+This is kind of a big deal because explaining the model findings and implications to analysts and coaches is imperative.
+Fortunately enough, the authors have also released a simpler version of VAEP which is trained on only **10 features**. *It is much more explainable, while being almost as good as the complex XGBoost model.* This is the model we'll work out in this post.

 ##### Links: